Gordon Sondland: Trump–Ukraine scandal

 "Bill, I believe you are incorrect about President Trump's intentions.
 The President has been crystal clear no quid pro quo's of any kind.
 The President is trying to evaluate whether Ukraine is truly going to adopt the transparency and reforms that President Zelensky promised during his campaign I suggest we stop the back and forth by text If you still have concerns I recommend you give Lisa Kenna or S a call to discuss them directly.
 Thanks."

 In his testimony before the committee, Sondland said that after the email exchange in which Taylor had expressed concerns about withholding the security assistance he called Trump asking for clarity on exactly what he wanted.
 He said he clearly remembered the call and characterized it saying, “it was a very short, abrupt conversation.
 He was not in a good mood.
 And he just said, ‘I want nothing.
 I want nothing.
 I want no quid pro quo.
 Tell [Ukrainian President Volodymyr] Zelensky to do the right thing.'”

 The Washington Post noted that adjusting for time differences, the call would have taken place between 12:31 a.m.
 Eastern time and 5:19 a.m. and the White House reported no record of a September 9 call between Trump and Sondland.

 Although The Washington Post asserted that Sondland "had no apparent standing to seize [the Ukraine] portfolio", Sondland testified before the House Intelligence Committee that "[f]rom [his] very first days as ambassador, Ukraine [was] a part of [his] broader work pursuing U.S. national interests" since "Ukraine's political and economic development are critical to the long-lasting stability of Europe."
+Sondland received briefing materials and briefings from the State Department prior to taking the posts, which included EU relations with the U.S. and Ukraine as an important part of his portfolio.